- Hardy Pond Bog Plants

 - Red Blooms Attract Hummingbirds

-Cardinal Flower is native to both North and South America, and was first introduced in England around the early 1600s.
+These Cardinal Flowers are native to both North and South America, and was first introduced in England around the early 1600s.
 It was named for the Roman Catholic miters that are red in color, considered both regal and a higher standard.
 In today's gardens, it is a butterfly and hummingbird magnet, plus makes a great focal point in many landscapes.
-This plant is propagated via dividing the fibrous root system and should be divided every three to four years for a continuous stream of blooms.
+This pond bog plant is propagated via dividing the fibrous root system and should be divided every three to four years for a continuous stream of blooms.

 Mail Order: What To Expect